 The Dog Olympix

-Whittington park is a park full of sporting activities with a small pond.
+Whittington park is full of sporting activities with a small pond.
 There’s football, table tennis, skateboarding and an outdoor gym including our community exercising and socialising their dogs.
-It’s a wonder how a sporty space such as this has no outdoor facility for thirsty people and dogs to drink water, fill bottles etc. There is an indoor tap in the football hut but it dribbles tepid water from a small spout and dogs are not allowed inside.
-There is also a water feature in the children’s playground, which on very hot days is turned on for the kids who love it!
+It’s a wonder how a sporty space such as this has no outdoor facility for thirsty people and dogs to drink water, fill bottles etc. There is a wall fountain in the football hut however it dribbles tepid water from a small spout and dogs are not allowed inside.
+There is also a water feature in the children’s playground, which on very hot days is turned on and the kids who love it!

 A relaxed outdoor morning class on a Sunday with a mixture of lead and off lead work, recall, retrieve with agility and obedience skills.
-People can also go to The Alpha Dog Club in Finsbury park from Saturday 14th April and then every other Saturday to work with Sue Evans in her agility sessions.
+You can also attend The Alpha Dog Club in Finsbury park on Saturday afternoons in April to work with Sue Evans and her team in their agility sessions.